Vinay-thakur-MD/Molecular_Simulations_basics/README.md

 # What are multi-body potentials?
 Give three examples?

 The interaction of a pair of atoms is modified by the presence of a third atom.
 Embedded atom method, Modified embedded atom method and Stillinger-weber(3 body potential used to model solids with strong covalent bonds e.g. carbon, germanium, silicon, and diamond) are some examples of multibody potentials.
 These methods are semi-empirical because their formalism uses some theoretical conceptions and experimental data.

+# What is LAMMPS?
+LAMMPS is a classical molecular dynamics code that focuses on materials modeling.
+It's an acronym for Large-scale Atomic/Molecular Massively Parallel Simulator.